sodemir/microservices-with-spring-netflix-docker/README.md

 **Missing**

+ - Zuul
  - Can't run multiple Config Servers.
 As of now, it is not supported in Spring Cloud out-of-box.
 Support is currently under development.

     https://github.com/spring-cloud/spring-cloud-config/pull/1017